ngcolombia/medellin/assets/SPEAKERS.md

 ### 3. Your talk is announced 🌟🌟🌟

-Once organizers have reviewed your slides and gave you feedback,your talk will be publicly announced.
+Once organizers have reviewed your slides and gave you feedback, your talk will be publicly announced.
 Get ready to rock'n roll in the stage! 😎

 # Guidelines 📏